FAQ: Financial Support for Workers and Our Families During the COVID-19 Outbreak

 If you’re unable to work because you are caring for an ill or quarantined family member with COVID-19, you are encouraged to file a Paid Family Leave (PFL) claim.

-PFL provides up to six weeks of benefit payments to eligible workers.
+PFL provides up to eight weeks of benefit payments to eligible workers.
 For the purposes of PFL coverage, a family member is defined as a seriously ill child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner.

 How do I learn more about these Employment Development Department (EDD) benefits and how do I file a claim?